synclounge/synclounge/README.md

 ----
 ## Supported Plex Clients
 Theoretically, all Plex Clients that implement the Plex Client Protocol will work.
 As some clients have this implemented slightly differently, compability with Plex Together may vary.
-If you have access to one of the untested clients please let us know how it goes.
+If you have access to one of the untested clients please let us know so we can update our list below.
-### Tested and working
+### Supported

+#### Computer
+* Plex Media Player
+* Plex Web Player (Chrome/Safari)
-* Plex Home Theatre
+* Plex Home Theater
 * OpenPHT

+#### Streaming Devices
+* Apple TV
 * Rasplex

-* Plex Media Player
-* Apple TV
+#### Mobile
 * iOS (iPhone & iPad)

-* Rasplex
-* Plex Web Player (Chrome/Safari)
+### Unsupported

 ### Untested